Project Tag: Ceramics

 HEADS & BUSTS

 The Androgyny series of heads and busts, often with surrealistic features and complex facial expressions, was first presented by Ferrin Gallery in 2008 (Pittsfield, MA Location).
 The works were exhibited in his groundbreaking solo show at Mesa Contemporary Arts Center (Mesa, AZ) and traveled to the Daum Museum of Art (Sedalia, MO) in 2009.
-Isupov returns to this scale and series with the most recent work Heritage featured in Alliances (Keene, NH) in 2023.
+Isupov returns to this scale and series with the most recent work Heritage featured in Alliances (Keene, NH) in 2023, and Ancestor (Bridgewater, MA) in 2024.
 Select pieces remain in the artist’s archive available for exhibition, public and private collections.

 Soul of the Planet